FH-Campus-Wien-WEB/web24-exercise-1/README.md

 1. Reformat *Metascore* to be a number
 1. Reforamt *imdbRating* to be a number

 Finally, put all the movies you chose in one JSON array and return that array instead of the `!dlrow olleH` string.
-To be precise, the array you return will contain three objects each of which represents the data of one movie.
+To be precise, the array you return will contain three objects, each representing the data of one movie.

 **Once you have done that, the first test will pass!
 Make sure to check.** Since we did not change anything on the client side, the movie data you return will show up reversed on the web page.

 ### Part 2: Rendering the movie data on the client side

 In this part, you will have to dynamically add new HTML elements to the `body` of the application's HTML page.
-Before you can use the information, you will have to find a way to parse the JSON data into a JavaScript array.
+Before you can use the information, you must find a way to parse the JSON data into a JavaScript array.
 Then, loop through the movies contained in the array and build the following HTML element structure for each movie:

 * **article**.
 An article for the whole movie
     * **img**.
 An image showing the movie *Poster*